obss/trapper/README.md

 ### Dependency Injection and Training Based on Configuration Files

-We use `allennlp`'s registry mechanism to provide dependency injection and enable reading the experiment details from training configuration files in `json` or `jsonnet` format.
+We use the registry mechanism of [allennlp](http://github.com/allenai/allennlp) to provide dependency injection and enable reading the experiment details from training configuration files in `json` or `jsonnet` format.
 You can look at the
 [allennlp guide on dependency injection](https://guide.allennlp.org/using-config-files)